Pureprayer offers Bhakti Namans to Sri Purandara Dasaru in Pure Devotion

 Amavaasya (No Moonday) of Pushyamaas occurring on 11, February 2021 is notable for the Aradhana of Sri Purandara Dasaru.
 Purandaradasa was a great literary figure in the Bhakti movement.
 He preached the virtues of a simple life through his songs, known as ‘Padas’ submitted to the lotus feet of Lord Krishna.

 Purandara Dasa’s Contribution to Carnatic Music

 Purandara Dasa systematized the method of teaching Carnatic music which is followed to the present day.
 He introduced the Raga Mayamalavagoula as the basic scale for music instruction.
 His classification of Swaravali, Jantivarase, Alamkara, and Lakshana factors are practiced throughout south India.

-Purandara Dasa composed to include comments on mundane life in his compositions.
+Purandara Dasaru composed to include comments on mundane life in his compositions.

 His works have earned the name ‘Purandaropanishat’.

 Celebrating Lord Vishnu in the form of Hari, at the prime age of 30, he renounced all his wealth.
 Together with his family left his house to lead the life of a wandering Hari Dasa, spreading the name of Hari.
 He was bestowed the Ankita (Pen-Name) of Purandara Vitthala by the pontiff Sri Vyasaraja Teertharu of Madhwa Philosophy.
 Sri Vyasaraja Teertharu was the spiritual master and advisor to Sri Krishnadevaraya, the king of Vijayanagar Empire.

 Compositions of Purandaradasa have travelled to the West as far back as 160 years ago, when a German missionary translated them to German.
 Many songs have been beautifully translated.